 Shingles are all the Same

 Asphalt shingles are all made out of asphalt, so they’re all the same, right?
 Wrong.
-Although the same basic materials are there, some kinds of asphalt shingle are stronger than others.
+Although the same basic materials are there, some kinds of asphalt shingles are stronger than others.
 Some are specially designed to resist wind, mold, or heavy rainfall; some have lifetime warranties or durability guarantees.

 Flashing Should be Replaced With the Roof